 Name of the event to subscribe to.
-Can be a standard Home Assistant event such as service_registered or an arbitrary custom event such as "MODE_CHANGE".
-If no event is specified, listen_event() will subscribe to all events.
+Can be a standard HASS or MQTT plugin event such as service\registered or in the case of HASS, an arbitrary custom event such as "MODE\CHANGE".
+If no event is specified, listen\event() will subscribe to all events.